RzkyF/RzkyF/README.md

 ### ~ About Me 💬:

 Hi, Everyone!
-My name is Rizky.
-I am 17 y.o
+My name is Rizky and Im a Senior in High School interested in Computer science..

 ### - Learning :